 An elevated sTfR level is not as specific for iron deficiency as is, for example, a very low level of ferritin.

 Why not just order an iron test?

-A single iron test does not provide the full picture of the amount of iron that a person has stored and available.
+A single iron test does not provide the full picture of the amount of iron that you have stored and available.
 It is usually necessary to evaluate the results of several related iron tests together.
-Ferritin is usually the preferred test to evaluate stored iron, but it is an acute phase reactant, meaning that it may be increased with inflammation or chronic diseases.
-In these cases, ferritin may not be a good measure of stored iron.
+Ferritin is usually the preferred test to evaluate stored iron, but it is an acute phase reactant, meaning that it may be increased with inflammation or chronic diseases, such as cystic fibrosis patients who often have inflammation or infections, as well as people with diabetes who are treated with insulin.
+In these cases, ferritin may not be a good measure of stored iron as it may falsely indicate adequacy in iron reserve.
 The soluble transferrin receptor test is not a routinely order test, but since it is not an acute phase reactant, it may be ordered as an alternative to ferritin to evaluate stored iron when a chronic illness is present or suspected.